conor-deegan/personal-website/posts/building-web-services-from-scratch-part-4-load-balancer.md

 If we shut off both targets, the load balancer will return a 503 error to the client.

-Fuck me that's cool!
 The flow of the end-2-end request is as follows:

 1. HTTP/DNS client sends a request to the DNS resolver for the IP of the domain.
 2. The DNS resolver checks it's cache for the IP of the domain.